junxit/us-congress-bills-115/bill.md

   - **(1)** by striking “adequate protection and utilization of such reservation” and all that follows through “That no license affecting the navigable capacity” and inserting “adequate protection and utilization of such reservation: Provided further, That no license affecting the navigable capacity”; and
   - **(2)** by striking “deem” and inserting “determine”.
 - **(b)** *Operation of navigation facilities* Section 18 of the Federal Power Act (16 U.S.C.
 811) is amended by striking the second, third, and fourth sentences.

+## § 5.
+Consideration of invasive species

+Section 18 of the Federal Power Act (16 U.S.C.
+811) is amended by inserting after “the Secretary of Commerce.” the following: “In prescribing a fishway, the Secretary of Commerce or the Secretary of the Interior, as appropriate, shall consider the threat of invasive species.”.

+## § 6.
+Examination of licenses for projects located in disaster areas

+Not later than one year after the date of enactment of this Act, the Federal Energy Regulatory Commission may examine the license issued by the Commission under part I of the Federal Power Act for any project that is located in an area that was declared by the President to be a disaster area in 2017.

+## § 7.
+Studies for non-federal hydropower

+Notwithstanding any other provision of law, if the Federal Energy Regulatory Commission has in place a memorandum of understanding with another Federal agency for non-federal hydropower with respect to a project licensed under part I of the Federal Power Act (regardless of explicit Congressional authorization for such non-federal hydropower), the other Federal agency may fully study and review the potential expansion of such non-federal hydropower at the project, including a review of seasonal pool levels and slowing flood releases.